da5nsy/ReproducibleResearch/episodes/step5Testing.md

 What copyright and access limitations are on the data?

+If you are using a repository that is regularly updated (satellite images, weather patterns, government policies or legislations etc), have you noted the version of the data?

 :::::::::::::::::::::::::::::::::::::::::::::::

 ***This is all useful information to include in your documentation***